 Baked Parmesan Crab Dip

 My lump crab was far less lumpy than I thought.
 I was wondering why it didn’t cost a mint!
-Despite that little hiccup, it was still delicious, so go head and splurge for that special gathering!
+Despite that little hiccup, it was still delicious, so go ahead and splurge for that special gathering!

-Tips for Making This Easy Crab Dip
+Tips for Making This Crab Dip Recipe

 - Purchase the best quality crab within your budget for the best tasting dip.
 From most to least expensive is lump crabmeat, then backfin, special, and claw.